It’s OK to not be OK - even at Christmas. Here are some places you can reach out to for support if you need it

 - For general mental health help, you can access help via text from Shout.
 Simply text SHOUT to 85258 for 24/7 crisis support.
 This service is available for free on major mobile networks, for anyone in crisis anytime, anywhere.

-- Childline is a confidential line offering support for people under 25 (and their relatives), offering advice about any topic: 0800 1111.
+- Childline is a confidential line offering support for young people under 19 (and their relatives), offering advice about any topic.
+You can speak to a counsellor by calling 0800 1111 or via one to one chat between 7:30am and 3:30am every day.

 - The Campaign Against Living Miserably (CALM) is a helpline for men and is open from 5pm-midnight on 0800 58 58 58.
 The CALM webchat is also open during these hours.